 This was emphasized by NEPRA Chairman Engr.
 Tauseef H. Farooqi during the public hearing on the 2015 Net Metering Regulation amendment.

-In case the regulatory body changes the net metering rules, according to NEPRA Chairman, a new rate will be set for customers who have solar panels installed.
+In case the regulatory body changes the net metering rules, according to NEPRA Chairman, a new rate will be set for customers who have Solar Panel Calculator installed.
 The current solar net metering tariff is Rs 19.32 for each unit.
 The proposal, however, is to lower this tariff to Rs.
 9 per unit.
 According to him, the proposed tariff won’t result in any losses for the net-metered consumers.

 The decision to amend the regulations has not yet been made, according to the NEPRA Chairman.
 Additionally, he stated that 20,700 of Pakistan’s 3.6 million electricity users are net-metered at the moment.